moves-rwth/storm/documentation/vm/vm.md

 #### Update on March 21, 2017

-- added scripts to re-run all benchmarks from paper submission "A Storm is Coming: A Modern Probabilistic Model Checker."
+- added scripts to re-run all benchmarks from paper submission "A Storm is Coming: A Modern Probabilistic Model Checker"
-- added description to README that details how to use the scripts
+- added description to README how to use the scripts

 #### Update on Feb 1, 2017